Connecting to Country

 What can I apply for?

-The program supports a wide range of activities that enable Aboriginal people across Western Australia to maintain links between their Country, culture and communities.
+The program supports a wide range of activities for Aboriginal people across Western Australia to maintain links between Country, culture and communities.

 This may include, but is not limited to: